High-Intensity Resistance Training: Should You Try It?

 If you’re keen to try high-intensity resistance training, here are some tips to make your workout effective and enjoyable!

-With any intense workout, playing powerful beats can help you to maintain your focus.
+With any intense workout, playing powerful beats can help you to maintain your focus and keep the energy high!
 A motivating workout playlist is a must for high-intensity workouts, so grab your headphones and find your favourite workout songs before you start.

 Keep it short at first

-A high-intensity resistance workout can be as short as 12 minutes or as long as 40 minutes.
-If you are new to this style of training, start with shorter workouts and increase the length as your body adapts.
+A high-intensity resistance workout can last anywhere between 12 and 45 minutes.
+If you are new to this style of training, start with shorter workouts and increase the length as your body adapts and your confidence builds.

-A warm up is important to get the blood flowing to your muscles before every workout.
-Include a few minutes of cardio and some dynamic stretching to prepare your body for the workout.
+A warm-up is important to get the blood flowing to your muscles before every workout.
+Include a few minutes of cardio and some dynamic stretching to prepare your body.

 Focus on form